 School resource officers can be a part of the safety solution, if schools are clear on their main role of forming relationships with students, vs. a disciplinary arm of the school.

 From our state’s Constitution through the court case known as Leandro, every child in North Carolina has a clear right to be able to access a “sound, basic education.”
 I would go further in that to support the health of our state’s future, we need a high-quality education for each and every student.
 There are many important issues in our public schools today that have an impact on that goal.
 As a school board member, we have to be well-versed in all of them.
+My ongoing columns on issues and news are on my blog.
 I am happy to answer any specific questions or concerns through my contact page.